GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlow/Tutorial.rst

     <Box name="sink"   xMin="8.99, 8.99, 8.99" xMax="10.01, 10.01, 10.01"/>
    </Geometry>

-One could also define surfaces on which to specified a Dirichlet bud condition.
+One could also define surfaces on which to specified a Dirichlet boundary condition.

 .. _Events_tag: